-Not knowing whether this design was intended for TOS Season 3 or STAR TREK: Phase II is unfortunate: an answer to that question might reveal if a Season 3 wraparound would have been gold as pictured, or still remained green as was the general trend for "alternative" Command Division uniforms.
+This design was likely for STAR TREK: Phase II (as opposed to TOS Season 3), but not knowing for certain is unfortunate: an answer to that question might reveal if a Season 3 wraparound would have been gold as pictured, or remained green as was the general trend for "alternative" Command Division uniforms.

-It is furthermore unknown whether these were truly a "mustard" shade of gold: descriptions could have been authored from the supplied photographs rather than handling the actual garments, meaning that they may simply have been constructed of the familiar Season 3 "Command Avocado" double-knit that appeared gold on film.
+It is furthermore unknown whether these were truly a "mustard" shade of gold: auction descriptions could have been authored from the photographs, meaning that these may have actually been constructed of the familiar Season 3 "Command Avocado" nylon double-knit that appeared gold on film.

-Yet – despite that a wraparound was never again seen on-screen after the Season 2 velour uniforms were retired in favour of the Season 3 double-knit – the very existence of these prototypes positively indicates that the design was still present and being worked upon by Bill Theiss as an option going into the future.
+Yet – despite that a wraparound was never again seen on-screen after the Season 1 & 2 velour uniforms were retired – the very existence of these prototypes positively indicates that the design was still present and being worked upon by Bill Theiss as an option going into the future.

 Captain Archer's "Defiant Wraparound" (ENT: In a Mirror, Darkly, Part II)

-The mirror universe's Captain Jonathan Archer appeared in a Season 2 Wraparound found onboard the U.S.S.
+The mirror universe's Captain Jonathan Archer appeared in a Season 2 style wraparound found onboard the U.S.S.
 Defiant in the STAR TREK: Enterprise episode “In a Mirror, Darkly, Part II” [ENT 4x19].

 In retrospect, the obvious and unfortunate flaw is not having the correct Starship "arrow-head" emblem on the belt.
-This wraparound was built at a time when even the STAR TREK production designers were still operating under the pervasive fallacy that ship-specific "assignment patches" were intended to exist on TOS.
+This costume was built at a time when even Star Trek's own production designers were still operating under the pervasive fallacy that ship-specific "assignment patches" were intended to exist on TOS.
 (They were not — see Breast Insignia - Regulations (1/2) and Breast Insignia - Analysis (2/2) for extensive explanation.)

-In addition to the incorrect emblem and the improperly wide belt necessitated by its use, three other construction differences separate Archer's wrap from Kirk's:
+Aside from the incorrect emblem (and improperly wide belt necessitated by its use), three construction differences separate Archer's wrap from Kirk's:

 - Black rib knit was employed as collar trim in place of the original springweave.